Allen Amason: Books

 In 2011, Amason published Strategic Management: From Theory to Practice, which focuses on how to create a sustainable competitive advantage with a second edition, co-authored by Andrew Ward, released in 2021.
 The book was recognized as among the top 25 strategic management texts by a 2021 study in the Journal of Management Education.

 Both editions of Strategic Management: From Theory to Practice were met with critical acclaim.
 Professor of Management & Entrepreneurship at Florida Atlantic University Gary Castrogiovanni, said, “This may be the best strategic management textbook that I have seen in recent years.”
 Additionally, Philip Bromiley of University of California, Irvine, said, "Amason and Ward’s book provides a solid presentation of tools and insights necessary for a fine strategy text.
 It also nicely balances analytics of strategy and the management of strategy."

 Selected publications

 Honors & Recognitions

-In 2021 Amazon was named in the top 2% of Management & Organization Scholars worldwide, as recognized by Stanford University.
+In 2021 Amason was named in the top 2% of Management & Organization Scholars worldwide, as recognized by Stanford University.